This Test Automation Strategy example assumes a continuous delivery model with multiple agile teams.

 Functional Regression Packs, which is meant to check the functionality of the application in more detail than the smoke test.

 Multiple regression packs shall exist for different purposes.
 If there are multiple teams working on different sections of the application, then ideally there should be different regression packs that can be focused on the area the team are working on.

-As these functional tests are more detailed, then they will take longer to run therefore, it is important to have majority of functional tests at API layer where tests can be executed faster so we could be within the 15 to 30 minutes time limit.
+As these functional tests are more detailed, then they will take longer to run therefore, it is important to have the majority of functional tests at API layer where tests can be executed faster so we could be within the 15 to 30 minutes time limit.

-The End-to-End tests are not meant to test all of the functionalities as those are already tested in the functional regression packs, however these tests are “light-weight” which just check the transitions from one state to another, and a handful of the most important scenarios or user journeys.
+The End-to-End tests are not meant to test all of the functionalities as those are already tested in the functional regression packs, however, these tests are “light-weight” which just check the transitions from one state to another and a handful of the most important scenarios or user journeys.

 These tests are mainly executed through the GUI, as they are checking how users would use the system.
 The time taken to execute these can vary from one application to another but they are usually run once a day or night.